AchrafKassioui/SKRenderer-Demo/README.md

 - Some native views such as ARView can integrate their own render texture with another Metal texture such as the one drawn by SKRenderer.
 See ARView [RenderCallbacks](https://developer.apple.com/documentation/realitykit/arview/rendercallbacks-swift.struct) and [postProcess](https://developer.apple.com/documentation/realitykit/arview/rendercallbacks-swift.struct/postprocess).
 - SKRenderer can run offscreen, without a view attached to it.
 The app using SKRenderer is responsible for updating SKRenderer and requesting a render.

-SpriteKit’s offline rendering with SKRenderer uses this last path.
+SpriteKit offline rendering with SKRenderer uses this last path.
 Below is the boilerplate setup done **once** when SKRenderer is created:

 ```swift
 // Get the GPU